santiagxf/synapse-cicd/README.md

 ## CI/CD custom actions

 This repository contains custom GitHub Actions to facilitate the work done by the jobs.
 Check the [Custom Actions documentation for more information](docs/actions.md)

-## Quickstart

-If you are planing to use this CI/CD implementation in your deployment, follow the [Quickstart guide](docs/quickstart.md) to configure all the elements that you need in your repository.